- Prologue "To You"

-The spheres disappeared.
-The room returned to its regular appearance.
-Suzume, however, did not regain consciousness.
+The spheres vanished.
+The room returned to normal, but Suzume did not regain consciousness.

 I lifted Suzume into a sitting position.
-It was then that I saw a strange object displayed on the monitor screen.
+It was then that I saw a photograph of some strange object on the monitor.

-Nine hours later at the hospital, Suzume opened his eyes.
+Nine hours later in the hospital, Suzume opened his eyes.

-“All I remember is that it was a very simple piece of music.
-Just a line of notes, I’m certain it was a melody of some kind… like music to treat dancing sickness… a Tarantella melody.”
+“No, I do remember that.
+It was a very simple piece of music.
+Just a line of ordinary notes, but there definitely seemed to be a melody to it… music to cure dancing sickness… a tarantella melody…”

 “What did you just say?”

-Fumi had also mentioned the Melody of Tarantella.
-Was that what was on the disc?
+Fumi had also said ‘tarantella melody’.
+Is that what was on that disc?

 That was bad.
-Feelings of being everywhere at once is one of many early symptoms of going Baroque.
+Feelings of being everywhere at once were often an early sign of going Baroque.
 Probably.

-“What happened to that disc?
-I’d like to hear it again.”
+“Where’s that disc?
+I want to hear it again.”